Efficient Asynchronous Byzantine Agreement without Private Setups: Introduction

 Back to 1993, Canetti and Rabin \cite{canetti1993fast} gave a beautiful common coin construction (CR93) centering around asynchronous verifiable secret sharing ($\AVSS$), from which a fast and optimally resilient asynchronous binary agreement ($\ABA$) can be realized.
-Here, $\AVSS$ is a two-phase protocol that allows a dealer to confidentially ``commit'' a secret across $n$ participating parties during a sharing phase, after which a reconstructing phase can be successively executed to make all honest parties recover the committed secret.
+Here, $\AVSS$ is a two-phase protocol that allows a dealer to confidentially ``commit'' a secret across $n$ participating parties during a sharing phase, after which a reconstructing phase can be invoke to let the honest parties collectively recover the earlier committed secret.
 The resulting {\em common coin} is {\em reasonably fair}, as it ensures all honest parties to output either 0 or 1 with some constant probability.
-Though this reasonably fair common coin attains constant asynchronous rounds and can be directly plugged into many binary agreement constructions \cite{mostefaoui2015signature,canetti1993fast}, it incurs tremendous $\bigO(n^6)$ messages and $\bigO(\lambda n^8 \log n)$ bits (where $\lambda$ is the security parameter).
-The huge complexities are dominated by its expensive $\AVSS$, and many more efficient private-setup free $\AVSS$ protocols \cite{cachin2002asynchronous,backes2011computational,alhaddad2021high,bangalore2018almost} can improve it.
-For example, Cachin et al. \cite{cachin2002asynchronous} gave an $\AVSS$ to share $n$ secrets with only $\bigO(n^2)$ messages and $\bigO(\lambda n^3)$ bits, but the resulting common coin and $\ABA$ protocols (CKLS02) would still incur $\bigO(n^3)$ messages and $\bigO(\lambda n^4)$ bits, which remains expensive and exists a $\bigO(n)$ gap between the message and the communication complexities.
+Though this reasonably fair common coin attains constant asynchronous rounds and can be directly plugged into many binary agreement constructions \cite{mostefaoui2015signature,canetti1993fast,crain2020two}, it incurs tremendous $\bigO(n^6)$ messages and $\bigO(\lambda n^8 \log n)$ bits, where $\lambda$ is the cryptographic security parameter.
+The huge complexities of CR93 are dominated by its expensive $\AVSS$.
+Since then, many more efficient private-setup free $\AVSS$ protocols \cite{cachin2002asynchronous,backes2011computational,alhaddad2021high,bangalore2018almost} were proposed and can directly improve it.
+For example, Cachin et al. \cite{cachin2002asynchronous} gave an $\AVSS$ to share $n$ secrets with only $\bigO(n^2)$ messages and $\bigO(\lambda n^3)$ bits, but the resulting common coin and $\ABA$ protocols (CKLS02) still incur $\bigO(n^3)$ messages and $\bigO(\lambda n^4)$ bits, which remains expensive and exists an $\bigO(n)$ gap between the message and the communication complexities.